How to Pay for Graduate School

 How to Pay for Your Master’s Degree

 Employers who offer this type of assistance do so because it is an investment in existing resources.
-For this reason, you might be asked to stay at your company for a predetermined number of years in exchange for your employer paying for your master’s degree.
+For this reason, you might be asked to stay at your company for a predetermined number of years in exchange for tuition reimbursement.

 Fellowships & Scholarships

-Fellowships and scholarships do not need to be repaid; it’s gift money that can be applied to school-related expenses like tuition, supplies, fees – sometimes housing.
+Fellowships and scholarships do not need to be repaid; it’s gift money that can be applied to school-related expenses like tuition, supplies, fees, and sometimes housing.

-Fellowships function similarly to scholarships, but they are often connected to a specific academic project or research initiative.
+Fellowships are often connected to a specific academic project or research initiative.
 The parameters of a fellowship might require assistant teaching or an internship within your academic focus.

 Work for the School